 About the Speaker:

 Who should attend?
-Mental health professionals (psychiatrists, psychologists, clinical social workers, licensed professional counselors, pastoral counselors) and persons with an interest in psychodynamic and psychoanalytic thinking and application.
+Mental health professionals: psychiatrists, psychologists, clinical social workers, licensed professional counselors, pastoral counselors, as well as persons with an interest in psycho-dynamic and psychoanalytic thinking and application.
 The instructional level of this activity is advanced.

 CE Credits: CE credits are granted to participants with documented attendance and completed evaluation forms.
 Attendance is monitored.
 Credits will not be granted to registrants who arrive late or depart early.
 Credits will be granted to participants who submit a completed evaluation form at the end of the session.
 It is the responsibility of participants to comply with these requirements.
 Upon completion of this program and the evaluation form, participants will be given 3 CE credits.